petriLan/theme-skeletor/README.md

 3. Yeoman is a nice guy and will guide you through the rest of the setup

 > You need to have Node.js 8+, NPM, Vagrant, Composer, etc. installed

+## Option 3 Creating new theme)

+This method is when you create your new theme / project for a new client.
+Tested with Vagrant, should also work with Docker

+1.  `npm install -g yo @redandblue/generator-redandblue`
+2.  `yo @redandblue/redandblue:wordpress`
+3.  `cd htdocs/wp-content/themes/theme-skeletor`
+4.  `git remote remove origin`
+5. Create new empty repository in Github eg. -> client-theme
+6.  `git remote add origin git@github.com:redandbluefi/[client-theme].git`
+7. Push the content to new repo `git push -u origin master`
+8. Change theme-skeletor references -> client-theme
+9. Profit

 # Where to go next?